gre/diaporama-maker/README.md

 Requirements
 -----------

-- imagemagick installed on your compute.
+- `imagemagick` installed on your computer.
 You can check that `convert` command is working.
 - A Web Browser with WebGL support.

 Running